Quwaysim/notes_to_self/coding_style_guides/android_xml_coding_style_guide.md

 - Paddings/Margins values are all base 8.
 - Use existing design value system values such as `@dimen/s_horizontal_spacing`

+## 2.3 Text Sizes
+- Defined in `sp` and not in `dp`.
+- Even numbered size.
+- Minimum of `12sp`.
+- Not hardcoded.
+- Use an existing design value system Value like `@dimen/s_text_size`.
+- Better yet reference a Text Appearance that includes size, font, and attributes.

 # 3. Layouts

 - Always use [Constraint Layouts](https://developer.android.com/training/constraint-layout/) since they are able to _"create large and complex layouts with a flat view hierarchy (no nested view groups)"_ that are performant.